microsoft/pxt-calliope/docs/projects/states-of-matter/code.md

 The second condition follows this logic:
 - show icon with a symbol of a solid if the temperature is less than 32 degrees.
-- show icon with a sybmol of a liquid (umbrella) if the temperature is less than 212 degrees.
+- show icon with a symbol of a liquid (umbrella) if the temperature is less than 212 degrees.
 - show icon with a symbol of a gas if the temperature is greater than or equal to 212 degrees.

 ```blocks